-In compliance with the CBUAE guidelines and Basel accords, these disclosures include information on the Bank's risk management objectives and policies, risk assessment processes and computation, capital management and capital adequacy.
+In compliance with the CBUAE guidelines and Basel accords, these disclosures include information on the Group's risk management objectives and policies, risk assessment processes and computation, capital management and capital adequacy.

-Bank will ensure the smooth implementation of any forthcoming new guidelines and disclosure requirements from the regulator.
+The Bank will ensure the smooth implementation of any forthcoming new guidelines and disclosure requirements from the regulator.

 1.4.
-Internal Review & Verification
+Internal review and verification